antlr/antlrworks/doc/readme.txt

 * WARNING *

-Per the license in LICENSE.txt, this software is not guaranteed to work and might even destroy all life on this planet:
+Per the license in license.txt, this software is not guaranteed to work and might even destroy all life on this planet:

 THIS SOFTWARE IS PROVIDED BY THE AUTHOR ``AS IS'' AND ANY EXPRESS OR